 Revision note.
+We have updated our information Joseph De Johnette's Haven label (which may have planned to record Prince Cooper, but so far as we know never actually did).
 We have added photos of a gospel acetate (by the "Spitual" Voices) from Bill Sabis's collection.

 Club 51, which existed from 1955 to 1957, was one of the myriad mom and pop labels that briefly made their appearance in Chicago during in the post-World War II efflorescence of independent label recording activity.
 The label grew out of the various enthusiasms of local entrepreneur Jimmie Davis and his wife Lillian.

 Club 51 operated as part of the Davises' Savoy Record Mart at 527 East 63rd Street.
 It was not their main business enterprise.
 Two blocks west was their principal interest, the Park City Bowl skating rink at 345 East 63rd (on the corner of 63rd and South Parkway Boulevard).
 Davis was the foremost advocate of roller skating in the black community.
 In December 1938 he had inaugurated roller skating nights at the famed Savoy Ballroom, 47th and South Parkway.
 Davis served as assistant manager of the Savoy Ballroom until 1947, when he left the faltering operation to become manager of the Park City Bowl.
 (After a final bid to build attendance by bringing in high profile artists like Duke Ellington and Charlie Parker, the Savoy folded quietly in July 1948.)